paninebaluy/infocaramel_back/README.md

     Run script that starts the local server

 $> npm run start
+or
+$> npm run dev

-    Backend server will start locally using port 3000 as default: http://localhost:3000/
+    Backend server will start locally using port 3000 as default: http://localhost:3000
-    Note: $> npm run dev will run the same server with hot reload available.
+    Note: npm run dev will run the server with hot reload.

 It's recommended to test request scenarios using [Postman](https://www.postman.com/).